adouche/adouche.github.io/blog/20_Reboot.md

 2. Rebooting (VM, host, program) is a simple way to return the system from a state with accumulated error to a state without such error.

 People who know me better know that I like to give a couple of strange architectural tips:
 * Periodically restart your programs on the cluster.
-Version updates are usually sufficient if they are regular.
+Usually, updating versions is enough if it is regular.
-* A slightly weirder advice - to put abort() in random places in your program.
-In the prod, precisely in the prod.
+* A slightly stranger tip - insert abort() into your program in random places.
+In prod, specifically in prod.

 Before reading the following example from my practice, try to imagine why this is good and right, and what problems it will protect you from.